zorgiepoo/Sky-Checkers/ReadMe.md

 The quality of the code may reflect what I consider my first real project.
 This project serves mainly for historical value now, and may not compile on some platforms and toolsets as-is.

 Sky Checkers supports macOS, Windows, and Linux.
-Distributed binaries can be found on [my website](https://zgcoder.net/#sky-checkers).
+Distributed binaries can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).

 ## Features